Work from home tax changes

 News, Tax & Accounting, Uncategorized

-The 2023 tax year sees changes in how taxpayers calculate and claim a tax deduction for working from home expenses.
+The 2023 tax year saw changes in how taxpayers calculate and claim a tax deduction for working from home expenses.

-You might remember that with the large shift to working from home, the ATO introduced a short-cut rate of $0.80 per hour – that option expires in the 2022FY, as does the alternative fixed rate method of $0.52.
+You might remember that with the large shift to working from home, the ATO introduced a short-cut rate of $0.80 per hour – that option expired in the 2022FY, as did the alternative fixed rate method of $0.52.

-Instead, we see the introduction of a NEW fixed rate of $0.67 per hour, along with significant changes to record keeping requirements.
+Instead, we’ve seen the introduction of a fixed rate of $0.67 per hour, along with significant changes to record keeping requirements.

 • Data and Internet